Drawdown: From Practice to Theory and Back Again: Measuring Drawdown Risk

-Analogous to the return-based Value-at-Risk (VaR), we define for confidence level $\alpha \in [0,1]$ the \emph{maximum drawdown threshold} $\rm{DT}_\alpha$ to be a quantile of the maximum drawdown distribution:
+Analogous to the return-based Value-at-Risk (VaR), we define, for confidence level $\alpha \in [0,1]$, the \emph{maximum drawdown threshold} $\rm{DT}_\alpha$ to be a quantile of the maximum drawdown distribution:

-It is thus the smallest maximum drawdown $\mu$ such that the probability that the maximum drawdown $\boldsymbol\mu(X_{T_n})$ exceeds $\mu$ is at most $(1-\alpha)$.
-For example, the 95\% maximum drawdown threshold separates the 5\% worst maximum drawdowns from the rest.
-It is both a worst case for drawdown in an ordinary period and a best case among extreme scenarios.
+It is thus the smallest maximum drawdown $m$ for which the probability that the maximum drawdown $\mu(X)$ exceeds $m$ is at most $(1-\alpha)$.
+For example, the 95\% maximum drawdown is both a worst case for drawdown in an ordinary period and a best case among extreme scenarios.
+It separates the 5\% worst maximum drawdowns from the rest.

-\begin{defn}[Conditional Expected Drawdown] At confidence level $\alpha \in [0,1]$, the \emph{Conditional Expected Drawdown} CED$_\alpha$ is the function mapping the random variable $\boldsymbol\mu(X_{T_n})$, representing maximum drawdown within the path $X_{T_n}$, to the expected maximum drawdown given that the maximum drawdown threshold at $\alpha$ is breached.
+\begin{defn}[Conditional Expected Drawdown] At confidence level $\alpha \in [0,1]$, the \emph{Conditional Expected Drawdown} CED$_\alpha:\Rspace^\infty\to\R$ is the function mapping $\mu(X)$ to the expected maximum drawdown given that the maximum drawdown threshold at $\alpha$ is breached.
 More formally,

-If the distribution of $\boldsymbol\mu(X_{T_n})$ is continuous, then $\CED_\alpha$ is equivalent to the tail conditional expectation:
+If the distribution of $\mu(X)$ is continuous, then $\CED_\alpha$ is equivalent to the tail conditional expectation:

 \end{defn}